-Essentially all animal and plant species have long-term associations with specific microbial symbionts.
+Essentially all animal and plant species have long-term associations with microbial symbionts, often including specific species/strains.
 In many cases, these associations have been shown to be essential to the normal health and development of the hosts.
-Among the most common kinds of interactions present in animals are those between extracellular bacteria and epithelial tissue.
-The long-term objectives of our research are to define the behavioral, physiological and molecular events that characterize the bacterial colonization of animal epithelial tissue.
+Among the most common kinds of interactions present in animals are those between extracellular bacteria along the host’s epithelial tissues.
+The long-term objectives of our research are to define the behavioral, physiological and molecular events that characterize the bacterial colonization of animal epithelium.
 Our specific aims are to:

 - Determine how specificity is achieved in environmentally transmitted bacteria-host associations.